Schedule

 This course has a flexible format to fit your schedule, but you must keep up with your work in class.

 Time commitment: I’ve found that most students can complete the work for this course in around 4-6 hours per week.
-If you come in for 3 hours a week, like a normal lecture class, you will probably complete most of the work.
+You will probably complete most of the work if you work in the GIS Lab (SCSC 207) for 3 hours a week, like a normal lecture class.

 Meetings: This 0.5 credit module course was designed to be flexible and fit into any schedule.
-You are responsible for setting up a time for meetings.
-Meeting times are below, and an appointment schedule is ( here ) or come find me during those appointment hours in 206 or 207 SCSC.
+You are responsible for setting up a meeting time: an appointment schedule is ( here ).

-• Please schedule a meeting with me the 2nd week and 3rd week.
+• Please schedule a meeting with me in the 2nd and 3rd weeks.
+If you get assignments in on time, no need for additional meetings unless you want.

-• Pro tip: working in the lab during my office hours on a regular basis gives you access to me (for questions, feedback, and stupid jokey stuff).
+• Pro tip: regularly working in the lab during my office hours gives you access to me (for questions, feedback, etc).
 In other words, schedule time to get the work in this class done

 • Tu: 9:15-1